|

 my experience complete resolution is the rule.

-long-lasting.
-Pain as described above which goes after a week
+is usually long-lasting.
+Pain as described above which goes after

-or so, and which is related to a bacteria-killing agent (when
+a month or so, and which is related to a bacteria-killing agent

-metronidazole, for instance, is added to protein-synthesis inhibitors)
+(when metronidazole, for instance, is added to protein-synthesis

-is more likely to be due to transient inflammation in a peripheral
+inhibitors) is more likely to be due to transient inflammation

 Other transient phenomena seen during chronic infection with